What is ‘flurona’? Israel reports first case of double Covid and flu infection

 “Both tests came back positive, even after we checked again,” he told local newspaper Hamodia.

-“The disease is the same disease: they’re viral and cause difficulty breathing since both attack the upper respiratory tract,” Prof Vizhnitser added.
+“The disease is the same disease: they’re viral and cause difficulty breathing since both attack the upper respiratory tract,” Professor Vizhnitser added.

 The Israeli health ministry said it was studying the case to determine whether the combination of the two infections can cause a more serious illness.